Brod8362/i3icons2/README.md

 # i3icons2
 go version of i3icons - native deamon to rename workspaces with fontawesome-icons based on open applications

+This version is a fork that organizes the list of software and moves your config file to `~/.config/i3icons2.config` because having a global config in `/etc` is a bit silly.
+The default config is still copied to `/etc`.

 **It's recommended to have fontawesome-icons v5**

 ## i3 config to switch to a workspace by number, not by name